sudheeranguluri/AzureARM/AppGwManagedIdentity/README.md

+This script will

+1. Create a Managed Identity in Gateway Resource Group
-This script will create and assigns identity to Application Gateway
+2. Assigns identity to Application Gateway

 [Main](https://github.com/sudheeranguluri/AzureARM)